Mankrik5252/odin_recipes/README.md

 FINAL LESSON OF HTML COURSE
 **********************************************

-Site has 3 pages with chickens recip:
+Site has 3 pages with chickens recipe:

 - bourbon_chicken
 - chicken_almondine